Castux/code-club/brainfuck/README.md

 ```

 - Both arguments and locals can be omitted, but they must be separated by `|` if they are both present.
-- These variables are the only ones accessible in the body of the function, and they are accessible only from here.
+- These variables are the only ones accessible in the body of the function, and they are accessible only from there.
 - No name collision checking is performed.
 A later name will shadow an earlier one.

 ### Return value